Impressions of the Cote Vermeille: from Leucate to Collioure

 The buildings of the old town sit right on the water including the monumental 800 year old chateau and the church of Notre Dame des Anges with its iconic pink domed bell-tower.
 You can walk right out along the pier on a narrow walkway to the lighthouse below, replete with 'love locks' to signify your devotion to your other half.

 The warren of tiny streets that make up the old town are cobbled, colourful, vibrant and very appealing.
 Even with lots of tourists milling around, it never loses its character.
-There are loads of galleries and craft shops to wander in and out of and you can spend time researching which are the best ice-cream vendors on Boulevard Camille Pelletan.
-It's a tough job but someone has to do it.
-Our favourite was the one at the junction with Rue Vauban.
-His Amarena is to die for with big chunks of cherry in the middle and the Pistachio is great too.
-We had one every night of our trip.
-Nothing says 'I'm on holidays' like joining the locals and walking along the seashore at night with an ice-cream in your hand.
+There are loads of galleries and craft shops to wander in and out of. and you should dedicate time to researching the best ice-cream vendors on Boulevard Camille Pelletan.
+Spoiler alert: there are many.
+I can never resist creamy pistachio and Amarena cherry, best enjoyed on the seafront as the sun drops low behind the buildings of the old town.

-Collioure is the type of place to easily spend days just sitting at the coast and watching the world go by.
+Collioure is an easy place to be present: to spend hours sitting at the coast and watching the world go by.
 There's a perfect viewing point just slightly out of town towards Port Vendres and past the high-end Relais des Trois Mas Hotel.
-You'll be looking down on the town from a height with a terrific view of the port, the castle and the boats in the bay.
+You'll look down on the old town from a height with a terrific view of the port, the castle and the boats in the bay.

 Collioure is a popular place for boating enthusiasts and the port is heaving with boats at all times.
-I thought they looked so beautiful as they gracefully bobbed in the water or sailed across the bay.
-Even as they sat in the bay, they looked splendid.
-The ones below to the right looked so pristine and lovingly maintained, painted in bright primary colours.
+There's something cinematic about the scene, as they gracefully bob in the water or sail across the bay.

 Chapelle Saint-Vincent

-Start from the old town: if you follow Boulevard du Boramar and keep left on the promontory behind the church of Notre Dame des Anges, you will soon come to the small but very pretty 17th century chapel of Saint Vincent at the top of a series of steps.
+Start from the old town and follow Boulevard du Boramar, keeping left on the promontory behind the church of Notre Dame des Anges.
+Soon you will come to the small but very pretty 17th century chapel of Saint Vincent at the top of a series of steps.
 According to legend, Saint Vincent was martyred on this site in 303 and the chapel was built to house his relics.
 Pop around to the left side of the chapel and you'll encounter a large wooden cross with the figure of Jesus suspended from it, facing the sea.
 It's a stark and eerie sight, especially in the late evening when only the silhouette is visible.

 Things to do in Collioure

-Le Petit Train is one of those ridiculous looking mini tourist trains that we would normally scoff at in derision but on this day it seemed like the greatest idea ever.
+Le Petit Train is one of those ridiculous looking mini tourist trains that we normally scoff at in derision but after our hiking in 38 degree experience, we began to see its merits.
 The train takes visitors for a 45 minute ride starting in Collioure and then heads for the hills, through the surrounding vineyards and up to the Fort with guided commentary to tell you what to look out for.
 The views on the way up are pretty spectacular with a sea of red roofs surrounding the bay.
 It comes back to Collioure through Pont Vendres, the next town on the coast.
 It departs on the hour from 10am to 7pm and costs €8 per adult.

 Le Moulin and Fort St Elme

-This is one of the reasons why it's worth a visit to the Fort - the breathtaking views of the bay and of Collioure from the top.
-I definitely would NOT recommend walking up to the Fort in the midday sun like we did - I know, I know.
-You think we'd have learned by now.
-It was scorching hot and the path is mostly exposed to the elements.
+Visit the fort for some of the most breathtaking views of the bay and of the old town from the terrace.
+Just to reiterate, I definitely would NOT recommend walking up to the Fort in the midday sun as the path is mostly exposed to the elements.
 The walk starts at the side of the Musée d'Art Moderne and according to the signposts, it takes thirty minutes to get to the top.
-You probably could do it in thirty minutes if you went at full tilt and didn't stop once to catch your breath.
-We stopped more than once to wipe the sweat out of our eyes so it took about forty five.
-I'm a fast walker and would consider myself to be pretty fit but it was a tough climb.
-The second pic below might give you some idea of what to expect.
-It looks about a million miles away at some points.
+You probably could do it in thirty minutes if you went at top speed but it takes us at least forty five.
+I'm a fast walker and consider myself to be pretty fit but it was a tough climb.
+The second image below might give you some idea of what to expect.
+It looks deceptively far away at some points.

 Just past the museum and following the path through the trees is the picturesque windmill Le Moulin de Collioure.
 The mill dates from the 14th century but ceased use for a time in the 19th century and fell into disrepair.
 A restoration project was undertaken and completed in 2001.
 It is now in full working order and used for the crushing of olives and the production of Collioure oil.